 When you do buy gifts, opt for buying from awesome companies.
 The small one’s who care that the product they sell harmed no humans/animals/mother nature in the process.
 Companies that pay their workers fairly and that use materials that are sustainably and ethically sourced.
 Sure the prices when buying from local or small businesses are often bigger but you are usually investing in something bigger too- in creativity, vision, hard work and families.
 Buying like this also usually means that what you are buying is quality and lasts- meaning you waste less in the long run.
-These are a handful of my favourite makers:

 4. Make Stuff